 Average tip on this tour: €12

-Average time: 1 hour 40 minutes
+Average duration: 1 hour and 40 minutes

 Ends near metro Anvers

 Why join the free walking tour of Montmartre

 How much does it cost to visit Montmartre?

 Yes you can visit Montmartre on your own and free of charge.
 For Montmartre is a district of Paris, an area with open streets, that you can visit free of charge.
 Only a few attractions charge an entrance fee.

 Even Sacré Coeur – the basilica of Sacred Heart, at the top of the Butte Montmartre hill – is free of charge.
 So when you join a Montmartre walk, the tour truly is free to you.

 That said, we advise you do not go to the Montmartre museum on your own, with nothing but a map.
 In Montmartre, join our free guided tour instead.
 In less time, you will see more.
 All for the price of your chooosing.

 That is because Montmartre is more secret than it is open.
 You want more than just the church.
 You want to explore what Montmartre locals call their village.
 A maze, full of small gems, and secret treasures.
 Rely on our tour guides.

 Only our walking tour will give you things like: the farmhouse that made Renoir the leader of the Impressionist movement.
 The spot where a man has been standing for 67 years – love-struck.
 The house that the local celebrate at night.
 The back entrance to Moulin Rouge cabaret.
 Place du tertre, aka and artists’ square.
 And the small vista on to Eiffel tower at the opposite end of Paris, Renoir’s moulin de la galette and Picasso’s bateau lavoir.
 And all the hidden gems of the Montmartre district.